 - It’s rare to get a Rivercat with baby change facilities but we have found a few.

-- Darling Harbour wharf is now closed and the Parramatta Rivercat stops at the new Barangaroo wharf instead, which is about 100m from the old wharf.
+- Darling Harbour wharf is no longer operational.
+The Parramatta Rivercat stops at Barangaroo wharf instead, which is about 100m from the old wharf.

 This is the beginning/ end of the river for the Parramatta Rivercat.
 From 9am daily, it departs every hour at 38 minutes past and returns at 33 minutes past.
 The trip to Barangaroo takes about 75mins.
 NOTE: sometimes at low tide, buses replace the ferry between Parramatta and Rydalmere wharf.